explorigin/Rocket/doc/development.rst

 * Invocation code (if relevant)
 * HTTP client used to discover the bug

-*Note about standards compliance:*  The HTTP 1.1 specification is quite extensive and allows for a few behaviors that are not regularly used.
+*Note about standards compliance:*  The HTTP 1.1 specification allows for a number of corner-case behaviors that are not regularly used.
 Because Rocket seeks to be fast and small, some of these features have been left out on purpose.
 However, if you find that there is an implementation detail missing that you require, please fill out a bug report or submit a patch and I'll include it.